deepanshs/csdmpy/docs/source/getting_started.rst

     module does not include any plotting library.

 The following snippet plots the dataset from this example.
-Here, the `axis_label` is an attribute of both IndependentVariable and DependentVariable instances and `name` is an attribute of the DependentVariable instance.
+Here, the `axis_label` is an attribute of both Dimension and DependentVariable instances and `name` is an attribute of the DependentVariable instance.

 .. doctest::